revantk/eyeball-plus-plus/README.md

   ...
   return task_output
 ```
+If you want to record additional inputs within your function call you can just call `eyeball_pp.record_input('variable_name', value)` inside your function.

 If your sytem is more complicated, you can also use the `record_input` and `record_output` functions with the start_recording_session context manager
 ```python